SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 3. atomically create a unique request directory;
 4. start a detached deferred executor;
 5. wait for its JSON report on the private readiness channel;
-6. validate the reported paths; and
+6. require the four channel fields and validate endpoints declared as FIFOs; and
 7. return the report to the API client.

 The launcher exits after the handshake, so the generated API service does not